-CUC Scholars offers students an alternative to fulfilling the Breadth requirement.
+Burman University Scholars offers students an alternative to fulfilling the Breadth requirement.
 Scholars is designed for academically motivated students who desire an interdisciplinary, great book, discussion based approach to learning.
 Most all of the Scholars courses are team-taught.

-Established in the belief that knowledge is profoundly interconnected, CUC Scholars is committed to integrated, interdisciplinary education designed to transcend the barriers between such traditionally separate fields as art, history, science, theology, and philosophy.
+Established in the belief that knowledge is profoundly interconnected, Burman University Scholars is committed to integrated, interdisciplinary education designed to transcend the barriers between such traditionally separate fields as art, history, science, theology, and philosophy.
 By fostering an environment where faculty and students engage in vigorous conversation a community is created for discovery and the free exchange of ideas and values.

-Being part of CUC Scholars, students will be equipped to embark on a lifetime of wide reading, rigorous thinking, and ethical development.
+Being part of Burman University Scholars, students will be equipped to embark on a lifetime of wide reading, rigorous thinking, and ethical development.
 We believe that with the ability to make informed choices about how to live their lives, students are then better equipped in their ability to choose to serve others in meaningful ways.
-The value of such an education cannot be easily quantified-it manifests itself in the way a person treats others, makes important decisions, votes or acts politically, raises his or her children, and cultivates a spiritual life.
+The value of such an education cannot be easily quantified - it manifests itself in the way a person treats others, makes important decisions, votes or acts politically, raises his or her children, and cultivates a spiritual life.

-Students who complete the Scholars sequence of seminars have no other breadth requirements to fulfill.
-Students who fulfill all the Scholars requirements will have the designation, CUC Scholar on the official transcript, graduation program, and parchment.
+Students who complete the Scholars' sequence of seminars have no other breadth requirements to fulfill.
+Students who fulfill all the Scholars requirements will have the designation, Burman University Scholar on the official transcript, graduation program, and parchment.
 Students with passing grades may transfer out of Scholars into one of the other Breadth sequences.
-To do so requires consultation with the Scholars director who will make a recommendation to the Registrar.
+To do so requires consultation with the Scholars director who will make a recommendation to the Registrar as to which courses in the Breath sequence of the desired degree will be met by courses taken in the Scholar's program.
+Upon confirmation by the Registrar, the Registrar will make a record of the agreement in the student's record.

-CUC Scholars Motto
+Burman University Scholars Motto

-The motto for CUC Scholars, in consort with the Vision statement for Canadian University College is: Sapientia, Fides, Ministerium (Discernment/Wisdom, Belief, Service).
+The motto for Burman University Scholars, in consort with the Vision statement for Burman University is: Sapientia, Fides, Ministerium (Discernment/Wisdom, Belief, Service).

-CUC Scholars Requirements
+Burman University Scholars Requirements